 The Call Stack area shows you where you came from to get to your current point in the code.
 The top function is where you currently are, the function below the top is the one that called the current function, and so on.
 Clicking on any function in the call stack will change the scope information so that it is relevant to that function.

 The Breakpoints area shows you all the places in your project where you have breakpoints set.
 If any are highlighted, that means that you have now hit that breakpoint while running the code.
 Clicking on a breakpoint in this list will move your cursor to its line of code in the Editing Area.
-You can deactivate/reactive breakpoints using the green checkmarks next to each one.
-Right-clicking in the area will give you the option to quickly remove all breakpoints at once.
+You can deactivate/reactive breakpoints by clicking the checkmark next to each one.
+Right-clicking in the area will give you the option to quickly remove, enable, or disable all breakpoints at once.

-The Locals area shows you information about local variables based upon the current point in the running of the code.
+The Scopes pane shows you information about variables based upon the current point in the running of the code.
+Which scopes are visible depends on the language being debugged.

 The Watch Expressions area is for you to keep track of the values of global and local variables.
 To add a new value to track, enter it in the